Number 17 (1928 film)

-Number 17 (Haus Nummer 17) is a 1928 German-British silent crime film directed by Géza von Bolváry and starring Guy Newall, Lien Deyers, and Carl de Vogt.
+Number 17 (Haus Nummer 17) is a 1928 German-British silent and sound crime film directed by Géza von Bolváry and starring Guy Newall, Lien Deyers, and Carl de Vogt.
+The English version was produced with sound.
+While the sound version has no audible dialog, it features a synchronized musical score with sound effects.

 The film was based on the 1925 play Number 17 by Joseph Jefferson Farjeon, later adapted by Alfred Hitchcock for his film Number Seventeen (1932).
 The 1928 film was one of several co-productions made in the 1920s between Britain's Gainsborough Pictures and Germany's Felsom Film.
 It was shot at the Tempelhof Studios in Berlin.
 The film's sets were designed by the art director Oscar Friedrich Werndorff.